Marrying a Citizen of Haiti? How to Get a Green Card for Your New Spouse

 The Acte de Marriage Civil may be authenticated by the U.S. Consular Section after the civil ceremony for a fee.
 This will help make sure that USCIS accepts the document as genuine.

 Obtaining a valid certificate of your marriage is critical for purposes of U.S. immigration.
 The U.S. government keeps track of what documents are considered legally valid from each country, Haiti included, and will reject yours if it doesn't come from the proper source.
 Check the State Department’s "Country Reciprocity Schedule" to get further details on what documents from Haiti it considers valid.
-(Choose Haiti from the menu, then scroll down the page to the section on “Marriage Certificates.”)
+(Enter "Haiti," then scroll down the page to the section on “Marriage Certificates.”)

 Obtaining Documentation of a Valid Marriage in the United States